Shin Ji-a: 2022–23 season: First national title, Junior World silver, and JGP Final silver

-2023–24 season: Youth Olympic silver, second national title
+2023–24 season: Coaching change, second national title, Youth Olympic silver, Junior World silver, and JGP Final silver

 In July 2023, Shin announced that she had left Seoul and moved to Chiba, Japan, to train at the MF Figure Skating Academy under Kensuke Nakaniwa and alongside the 2023 World Junior bronze medalist, Ami Nakai.
 She subsequently had to return to train in Korea, citing "minor injuries and problems with high school entrance exams."
 Chi Hyun-jung and Kim Jin-seo became her new coaches.

 Shin began by competing at the 2023 South Korean ISU Junior Grand Prix Qualifiers, where she debuted her 2023–2024 programs.
 Shin skated a clean short program, earning 69.32 points, ranking first in the segment, and also a clean free skate, earning 139.48 points, ranking first both in the segment and overall.
 Her performance earned her two assignments on the Junior Grand Prix circuit.
 At the 2023 JGP Austria, she finished first in both segments and won the gold medal by a 33-point margin over silver medalist Haruna Murakami of Japan.
 She achieved a similarly dominant result at the 2023 JGP Hungary in Budapest, placing first in both segments and finishing nearly 24 points ahead of the silver medalist, fellow Korean skater Kim Yu-seong.
 She erred only once in each program, in both cases an underrotation call on one jump.
 These results secured Shin her second consecutive Junior Grand Prix Final berth; of this, she said "I am honoured and I will do my best."

 Shin then competed at the national qualifying competition for the 2024 Winter Youth Olympics, to be held on home soil in Gangwon.
 She placed first in both segments to win the gold medal, and was named to one of Korea's two berths in the women's competition, along with Kim Yu-seong.
 She went on to win the senior national ranking competition for the second consecutive season.